MiedzinskiBuck/Kintoun/README.md

 In order to create a module, it is just a matter of creating a **main()** function that will receive the current session and perform other actions with this session's context.

 You can follow the "template.py" file to create a module.

+## To Do

+- Results module
+- Lambda Enumeration (WIP)
+- CloudFormation Enumeration